friends-ce-3-group/capstone-documentation/README.md

 <img src="images/image-monitoring.png" width="250">

-Monitoring includes metrics, text logging, structured event logging, distributed tracing, and event introspection.
-The application uses 4 AWS Cloudwatch services, mainly CloudWatch Metrics, Cloudwatch Logs, CloudWatch Alarms, and CloudWatch Dashboard to conduct realtime monitoring.
-In addition to Cloudwatch Dashboard, our team has also experimented with Grafana Dashboards to compare and contrast both tools.
+Monitoring includes metrics, text logging, structured event logging, distributed tracing and event introspection.
+The application uses four AWS CloudWatch services, mainly CloudWatch Metrics, CloudWatch Logs, CloudWatch Alarms, and CloudWatch Dashboard to conduct monitoring. **As a value add, our team also experimented with Grafana Dashboard, in addition to CloudWatch Dashboard, to compare and contrast the graphical and configuration aspects of both tools**.

 | Type | Link |
 | ---- | ---- |